dotnet/docs-maui/docs/user-interface/theming.md

 ## Define themes

-A theme is defined as a collection of resource objects stored in a `ResourceDictionary`.
+A theme is defined as a collection of resource objects stored in a <xref:Microsoft.Maui.Controls.ResourceDictionary>.

-The following example shows a `ResourceDictionary` for a light theme named `LightTheme`:
+The following example shows a <xref:Microsoft.Maui.Controls.ResourceDictionary> for a light theme named `LightTheme`:

 ```xaml
 <ResourceDictionary xmlns="http://schemas.microsoft.com/dotnet/2021/maui"